jlamendo/ha-sensor.owlet/README.md

 # ha-sensor.owlet
 Owlet Smart Sock v2/v3 Sensor Integration for HomeAssistant using the modern Owlet API.

+Credit for getting the new API to work goes to @mbevand for their work in https://github.com/mbevand/owlet_monitor/blob/master/owlet_monitor, which I borrowed from heavily while writing this.

 # Installation:
 Clone this repository into your "custom_components" directory on homeassistant, and add the sensor configuration into your configuration.yml.